j3rrywan9/scala-notes/Course1.md

 ### Nested functions

+It's good functional programming style to split up a task into many small functions.

 ### Blocks in Scala

-A block is delimited by curly braces.
+* A block is delimited by curly braces.
+* It contains a sequence of definitions or expressions.

-The last statement of a block is an expression defines its value.
+* The last statement of a block is an expression defines its value.
+* This return expression can be preceded by auxiliary definitions.

-Blocks are themselves expressions; a block may appear everywhere an expression can.
+* Blocks are themselves expressions; a block may appear everywhere an expression can.

 ### Blocks and Visibility

-The definitions inside a block are only visible from within the block.
+* The definitions inside a block are only visible from within the block.

-The definitions inside a block *shadow* definitions of the same names outside the block.
+* The definitions inside a block *shadow* definitions of the same names outside the block.

+### Lexical Scoping

+Definitions of outer blocks are visible inside a block unless they are shadowed.

 ### Semicolons